alexterman/dw-gradle/README.md

 How to start the DepositsApp application
 ---

-1. Run `mvn clean install` to build your application
+1. Run `./gradle build` to build your application
-1. Start application with `java -jar target/deposits-1.0-SNAPSHOT.jar server config.yml`
+1. Start application with `./gradle run`
-1. To check that your application is running enter url `http://localhost:8080`
+1. To check that your application is running enter url `http://localhost:1000/ping`

 Health Check
 ---

-To see your applications health enter url `http://localhost:8081/healthcheck`
+To see your applications health enter url `http://localhost:1001/healthcheck`